creativecreatorormaybenot/clock/README.md

     - Ideally go into details regarding the different stages of the process providing images and maybe snapshots by linking to a particular commit on GitHub.

     - Share some of the technical details that make this submission special apart from what can be seen looking at it.

+      * For example: what kinds of `RenderObject` s were used and information about `Canvas` and Bézier curves (the simple quadratic and cubic ones `Canvas` offers).

     - Add link to it to README.